oracle/graal/docs/tools/vscode/micronaut/k8s-support.md

 ## Preparation

 ### Visual Studio Code Kubernetes Tools

-Micronaut's extension support for Kubernetes is based on Microsofts’s [Visual Studio Code Kubernetes Tools](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools).
+GraalVM Tools for Micronaut Extension uses `kubectl` provided by Microsoft's [Visual Studio Code Kubernetes Tools](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools).
 It has to be installed.

 Open Extensions tab, search for "Kubernetes" and install the one from Microsoft.
 Once installed, you should see the Kubernetes icon in the left sidebar: